Why is my convertible roof green?

 Why the green takes hold

-Where on the roof it appears first
+Where it shows up first

 - Edges and rubbers where water pools against the seal.

-- Seams and stitching where dirt lodges and moisture hangs on longest.
+- Seams and stitching, where dirt lodges and moisture hangs on longest.

 - The rear section behind the scuttle on cars parked nose-out under trees.